Bwindi Impenetrable National Park – The Ultimate Gorilla Experience

 Birding

-Bwindi is a prime destination for bird watching.
-Its 350 species include seven which are IUCN data listed and 90% of all Albertine rift endemics, species which are difficult or impossible to see in any other part of East Africa.
-An experienced bird watcher can easily identify up to 100 species in a day.
+Bwindi is a prime destination for bird watching, hosting 350 species.
+Notably, the Park protects seven IUCN-listed species and 90% of all Albertine Rift endemics, which birders rarely find elsewhere in East Africa.
+Consequently, an experienced watcher can easily identify up to 100 species in a single day.